Quantum-Assisted Support Vector Regression: Background

 and then a linear $\varepsilon$-SVR model~\eqref{eq:prediction_function} is constructed using the embedded feature vectors.
 To accommodate nonlinear data, the feature-mapping approach requires an explicitly defined feature map~$\texttt{embed}$~\eqref{eq:embed} and becomes computationally inefficient as $F'$ increases.

 Kernel method bypasses the embedding in feature mapping and provides a computationally efficient way to extend the linear $\varepsilon$-SVR to nonlinear data.
 This approach relies on the observation that the optimisation problem~\eqref{eq:dual_optimisation} in the dual formulation and the prediction function~\eqref{eq:prediction_function} depend only on the dot product between the feature vectors.
 Therefore, we only need to know the dot product between~the embedded vectors $\texttt{embed}(\bm{x}_m)$ rather than the feature map $\texttt{embed}$~\eqref{eq:embed} itself to construct a prediction model.
-In kernel methods, the dot product between the embedded vectors is computed by a kernel function defined as
+In kernel methods, the dot product between the embedded vectors is computed by a kernel function

-In the kernel method, the optimisation problem for the nonlinear $\varepsilon$-SVR becomes analogous to the optimisation problem~\eqref{eq:dual_optimisation} in the dual formulation of the linear $\varepsilon$-SVR but the dot product between the feature vectors is replaced with the kernel function.
+Thus the optimisation problem for the nonlinear $\varepsilon$-SVR becomes analogous to that for the linear $\varepsilon$-SVR, but with the dot product between feature vectors being replaced by the kernel function.
 Consequently, the prediction function in the kernel method becomes

 which is a nonlinear version of the linear prediction function in~\cref{eq:prediction_function}.